Plant care

 Watering

 Water rose deep watering once a week, more in heat.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Water at the soil line to keep foliage dry.
 Mulch heavily to retain moisture and reduce disease pressure.

 Soil and pot